PrincetonUniversity/removing_tedium/06_automatic_job_submission/README.md

 Each cluster imposes a wall clock limit on the running time of a job (e.g., on Tiger it is 6 days).
 If you need to run a job for much longer than this time then you should consider using the job dependency technique described below.

-To use job dependencies your application must have a way of writing a checkpoint file at the end of each job step and it must be able to figure out which checkpoint file to read at the start of each job step.
-If your application doesn't meet these two requirements then one can typically write scripts to deal with it.
+To use job dependencies in this way your application must be capable of writing a checkpoint file at the end of each job step and it must be able to figure out which checkpoint file to read at the start of each job step.
+If your application does not meet these two requirements then one can typically write scripts to deal with it.

 ## Job Dependencies